swetha627/genai/Transformers.md

    - This sublayer **uses encoder embeddings** to understand the context and generate the next appropriate token.
 3. **Fully Connected Feed-Forward Network:**
    - Helps refine the decoder's understanding of the input and its context.
+   - The final decoder layer produces a logit vector (raw predictions).
+   - A softmax function converts these logits into probabilities for each possible next token.
+   - The highest probability token is selected as the next output.

+**Summary of Data Flow**

+Input Processing → Tokenization → Embeddings → Positional Encoding.
+Encoder → Multi-Head Attention → Feed-Forward → Layer Norm.
+Decoder → Masked Attention → Cross-Attention → Feed-Forward.
+Output Prediction → Softmax → Next Token Selection.
+Auto-Regressive Generation → Repeat until the sentence is complete.